Introducing PoIEx - Points Of Intersection Explorer

 Bonus Section: Node labels security

-Normally, the kubelet will still be able to modify labels for a node, potentially allowing a compromised node to tamper its own labels to trick the scheduler as described above.
+Normally, the kubelet will still be able to modify labels for a node, potentially allowing a compromised node to tamper with its own labels to trick the scheduler as described above.

-Wrap-up: Time to take the scheduling decision
+Wrap-up: Time to Make the Scheduling Decision

 Security-wise, dedicated nodes for each namespace/service would constitute the best setup.
-However, the design would not exploit the kubernetes capability to optimize computations.
+However, the design would not exploit the Kubernetes capability to optimize computations.

 The following examples represent some trade-off choices: